-Spend an Afternoon at Hug Point State Park
+Spend an Afternoon Exploring Hug Point State Park

 Rich History of Hug Point in Oregon

-Hug Point State Park got its name in the late 19th century before the highway was built.
+Hug Point State Park got its name in the late 19th century before Highway 101 was built.
 In those days, the only way to travel along this stretch of the coast was via the beach.
-So, the pioneers and their stagecoaches had to hug the rocks in order to get around the point without getting wet.
+So, the pioneers and their stagecoaches had to wait for low tide and then hug the rocks in order to get around the point without getting wet.
 Thus, the name Hug Point!
-Today, guests can walk along the original stagecoach road at low tide and explore the Hug Point tide pools, covered with mussels, anemones, starfish, and other sea creatures, and even admire the old stagecoach wheel ruts still carved into the rock.
+Today, guests can walk along the original stagecoach road at low tide and discover the old stagecoach wheel ruts still carved into the rock.

 Hiking and Sightseeing

-From the parking lot, guests can head north toward the site of a beautiful seasonal waterfall that spills onto the beach.
-This Hug Point waterfall trail is one of the most popular activities in the park.
+From the parking lot, walk down the stairs to the beach.
+If you head north and around the first point called Adair Point, you’ll arrive at the site of a beautiful waterfall that spills onto the beach.
+The waterfall is a favorite for families as kids have fun scrambling up the banks to explore the reservoir above that feeds the waterfall.
+This waterfall is also the perfect backdrop for a family photo.
 Much of the headland here is sandstone, and the Pacific’s pounding wave action has carved out several explorable caves, cliffs, and tidepools.
-The Oregon Coast Trail also passes through the park along the beach so that you can take a refreshing hike near the salty sea.
+It is also a beautiful and often less-windy spot to enjoy a picnic.
 Keep your eyes peeled for Haystack Rock, one of the most identifiable landmarks along the coastline, and don’t forget to bring your camera!
 If you’d like some tips on taking a great photo, take a look at our blog on photography tips along the Oregon Coast!

 Look Out for the Tide!

-After a day spent at Hug Point State Park, there’s no better feeling than coming home to a beautiful vacation property from Starfish Vacation Rentals.
-We have an outstanding selection of houses in Arch Cape, Rockaway Beach, Cannon Beach, and Manzanita.
+After a day spent exploring Hug Point State Park, there’s no better feeling than coming back to your very own rental where you can wash off the sand, put your feet up, and unwind.
+Check out our outstanding selection of oceanfront and ocean view vacation homes in Arch Cape, Rockaway Beach, Cannon Beach, and Manzanita.
 Whether you’re searching for a family-friendly property or you’re in need of a pet-friendly home, we’ve got it!